I am not generally a fan of Facebook “challenges.” Nonetheless, when my friend Rebecca nominated me for the seven-day book challenge, I accepted.

 I also wanted to avoid picking only works of detective/crime fiction, or only books on film noir, or only true crime books, or only books on politics, or seven editions of The Baseball Encyclopedia, or …well, you get the idea.

 In the end, therefore, I chose seven books that were both meaningful and influential in their own right, but that also represented a distinct area of interest.
-And even then there were entire fields (baseball, epidemiology/statistics, random gems like Ten Restaurants That Changed America).
+And even then there were entire fields (baseball, epidemiology/statistics, random gems like Ten Restaurants That Changed America) from which I chose no titles.

 Other than getting the easiest selections out of the way, I posted these books in no particular order.